 No trip to Toy Story Land is complete without meeting some of the toys!
 Lines for meeting characters also move along faster than the rides, so if you are waiting for an opportune moment to get in line for Toy Story Mania you could ponder your plans for the day while waiting in a much shorter line to meet Woody, Jesse or Buzz.
 While not meet and greet characters, you can also spot the Green Army Men playing the drums in Toy Story Land, and watching them is always a fun time!

 9. Visit during the day and at night

 Like Pandora: World of Avatar at Disney’s Animal Kingdom, Toy Story Land takes on an entirely different look at night.
 Even if you’ve already ridden everything and seen everything you thought you wanted to see, it’s worth a visit just to walk through when the sun goes down.
 If you happen to be visiting the park during the holidays, the string lights and some other sets are even further adorned with Christmas decorations making it truly a sight to see.

 10. Bring your patience with you

 While not brand new, the “newness” of a new area in a Disney park typically lasts for at least five years or so (as many guests do not visit the parks annually, so the area will be ‘new’ to the majority for some time).
-Furthermore, we don’t see the crowds at Disney’s Hollywood Studios specifically slowing down anytime in the near future due to the opening of Star Wars: Galaxy’s Edge in August 2019.
+Furthermore, we don’t see the crowds at Disney’s Hollywood Studios specifically slowing down anytime in the near future due to the recent opening of Star Wars: Galaxy’s Edge.
 If you’re uncomfortable with crowds, you may want to prioritize those early visiting opportunities like Extra Magic Hours or Early Morning Magic, or plan your visit to Toy Story Land later in the evening when other guests are in place to watch Star Wars: A Galactic Spectacular or Fantasmic!